This page details the German awards, American equivalents and how awards are earned in our unit.

 The rank of Grenadier is a requirement for all other awards and decorations.

-War Merit Cross with Swords
+The War Merit Cross 2nd Class with Swords is abbreviated KVK2.

 The Iron Cross 2nd and 1st Class was instituted as an Order on 1 Sep 1939.